micro/micro/README.md

 ### Remote Environments

 Micro bakes in the concept of `Environments`.
-Run your server locally for development and in the cloud for production, seamlessly switch between them using the CLI commands `micro env set [environment]`.
+Run your server locally for development and in the cloud for production, seamlessly switch between them using the CLI command `micro env set [environment]`.

 ## Install